NASA-SW-VnV/ikos/frontends/llvm/README.md

 INTRODUCTION
 ------------

 The LLVM frontend takes an LLVM bitcode of a program, optimizes it to facilitate static analysis, and then translates it into the AR program model.
 The AR program model is represented in S-expressions in an _AR file_.
-You can find the AR specification in **../abs-repr/docs/AR_SPEC.md**.
+You can find the AR specification in `../abs-repr/docs/AR_SPEC.md`.

 BUILD AND INSTALL
 -----------------

 The LLVM frontend can be independently built.
 The source project uses cmake to generate build files needed by your build tool.

-To build the LLVM frontend, run the following commands under the **frontends/llvm**:
+To build the LLVM frontend, run the following commands under `frontends/llvm`:

 ```
 $ mkdir build